SirNirmal/MultiAgent-BrainEngine-SillyTavern/README.md

 Standard LLMs hate contradiction; they are trained to write cohesive, agreeable paragraphs and will always try to "smooth out" these differences.

-By keeping the subconscious agents isolated, we force the AI to generate raw, uncooperative, and highly contradictory data.
+By keeping the subconscious agents isolated, we force the AI to generate raw, uncooperative and highly contradictory data.
 When Agent 5 (the Executive) gathers this data, it is forced to resolve actual **cognitive dissonance**—making a messy, deeply human decision between competing internal voices.

 #### 4. Enforcing the "Show, Don't Tell" Firewall
 If a single LLM writes both the character's internal thoughts and their external dialogue in one pass, the thoughts will inevitably "bleed" into the dialogue.
-The character will start acting exactly like they feel, destroying all subtext and conversational masking.
+The character will start acting exactly like they feel, destroying any subtext or masking.

-To prevent this, **Agent 6 (the Writer) is kept 100% blind to the thoughts of Agents 1-4.** It only receives the final, physical choreography and dialogue dictated by Agent 5.
+To prevent this, **Agent 6 (the Writer) is kept 100% blind to the thoughts of Agents 1-4.** It only receives the final, physical choreography and dialogue dictated by Agent 5 (The Executive Functions).
 This strict firewall forces the AI to act like a real movie camera—describing only literal, physical reality and forcing the emotional subtext to be shown, not told.

 ---